-Right to Acquire will end for all Council and housing association tenants on 26 January 2019.
+Right to Acquire will end in Wales for all Council and housing association tenants on 26 January 2019.

 Right to Acquire is a scheme offered in England and Wales for housing association tenants who don’t qualify for Right to Buy.

 - You must have been a tenant for three years and be buying your property to use as your main home

 - You can’t join the scheme if you’re under threat of eviction, bankrupt or if you have any large debts